George Henry Robert Charles William Vane-Tempest, 5th Marquess of Londonderry1

 Last Edited=31 Aug 2003

 Edmund McDonnell was born circa 1780.1 He married Anne Katherine Mac Donnell, Countess of Antrim, daughter of Sir Randal William Mac Donnell, 1st and last Marquess of Antrim and Hon.
-Letitia Morres, on 24 May 1817 at Bruton Street, London, England.1 He died on 30 May 1852 at Rome, Italy.1
+Letitia Morres, on 24 May 1817 at Bruton Street, London, EnglandG.1 He died on 30 May 1852 at Rome, ItalyG.1

-Edmund McDonnell was baptised with the name of Edmund Phelps.1 On 27 June 1817 his name was legally changed to Edmund McDonnell by Royal Licence.1,2
+He was given the name of Edmund Phelps at birth.1 On 27 June 1817 his name was legally changed to Edmund McDonnell by Royal Licence.1,2

 Citations